mayankgupta-24/my-portfolio/README.md

 🚀 Backend Engineer Portfolio | Mayank Gupta
 A clean, high-performance personal portfolio focused on backend architecture.
-Built with Django 5.x and Bootstrap 5, this project prioritizes speed, security, and a professional recruiter-friendly interface.
+Built with Django 4.2 and Bootstrap 5, this project prioritizes speed, security, and a professional recruiter-friendly interface.(use ai for frontend development)

 🔗 Live Link
 View the portfolio here: https://mayankgupta.pythonanywhere.com